Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is maximally concise - a single sentence with no wasted words.
-It's front-loaded with the core functionality.
-Every word earns its place, making it easy for an AI agent to parse quickly.
-This is an excellent example of efficient communication.
+The description is a single sentence with no fluff.
+It is front-loaded and efficiently communicates the core purpose.
+Every word earns its place, making it appropriately concise for a simple tool.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.